Wednesday, 07 June 2023 00:00

-Preventing falls among the elderly is very important.
-If you are older and have fallen or fear that you are prone to falling, consult with one of our podiatrists from Hugar Foot & Ankle Specialists.
-Our doctors will assess your condition and provide you with quality advice and care.
+Peripheral artery disease can pose a serious risk to your health.
+It can increase the risk of stroke and heart attack.
+If you have symptoms of peripheral artery disease, consult with one of our podiatrists from Hugar Foot & Ankle Specialists.
+Our doctors will assess your condition and provide you with quality foot and ankle treatment.

 If you have any questions, please feel free to contact our office located in Elmwood Park, IL .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.